 HAVE BEEN IMPACTED BY THE RISK OF COVID-19

-We plan to conduct our Fall Wilderness Quest, November 14-22, in Death Valley National Park.
-The Park has required an updated Covid-19 protocol, which we will follow.
-It incorporates precautions against the spread of the virus, including social distancing, the use of face masks, and disinfecting surfaces.
+We will conduct our Spring Wilderness Quest, April 17-25, in Death Valley National Park.
+We will be following both Park and CDC guidelines in presenting our 2021 programs.
+We have incorporated precautions against the spread of the virus, including social distancing, the use of face masks, and disinfecting surfaces.
 Maximum group size is reduced from 10 to 8, plus 2 leaders.
 Group council meetings will be conducted outdoors, with 6 feet of distance between participants.
-We believe this program can take place safely, and with great benefits to all.
-Note: Participants will need to provide their own food for the Fall Wilderness Quest program; we have adjusted the meals/camping fee to reflect this.

 We have recently conducted a series of online programs that allow participation via Zoom, plus solo time in nature of one’s choosing.
 Learn more about this.
 We’ve found that this format allows for depth, insight, and safety.
-Our next online program, a Men’s Solo Quest, will begin September 24.
+Our next online program, a Women’s Solo Quest, will begin June 14.

 VISION TO DREAM with Coleridge Daniels